mvolkmann/blog/src/swift/SwiftUI.md

 The `task` view modifier takes a closure that is run in an asynchronous content and the code inside it can use the `await` keyword.
+This is place to make API calls that fetch data the UI needs.
-If the user navigates away from the view before the code is run, certain asynchronous tasks such as network requests are automatically cancelled.
+If the user navigates away from the view before the code is run, certain asynchronous tasks are automatically cancelled.

 To rerun the code in a `task` closure every time the value of an observable property such as a `@State` variable changes,